Pucker factor

 Pucker factor is a military slang phrase used to describe the level of stress and/or adrenaline response to danger or a crisis situation.
 The term refers to the tightening of the sphincter caused by extreme fear.
-The term applies only to an individual's response in a crisis situation; it does not pertain to an individual's stress levels outside of a crisis context.
+The term applies only to an individual's response in a crisis situation; and not to stress levels outside of a crisis context.

-Pucker factor (PF) is usually quantified on a scale of 1 to 10, with a higher value relating to higher anxiety.
-That said, neither a low nor a high pucker factor is necessarily good.
-A low value reflects an absence of a situationally appropriate stress response, which absence can be symptomatic of psychosis.
-Persons with low PF may make decisions "like a robot" without considering ethics or the long-term consequences of their actions.
-Conversely, if PF is excessive, then the person "puckers" – leading to panic, wherein the person is unable to think clearly and act effectively.
+Persons with low pucker factors may make decisions "like a robot" without considering ethics or the long-term consequences of their actions.
+Conversely, if pucker factor is excessive, then the person "puckers" – leading to panic, wherein the person is unable to think clearly and act effectively.